 While Dickens might not recognize his old stomping grounds in the London Borough of Camden, just across the Thames, a favorite haunt of his remains.
 The George Inn, a historic pub and coaching inn, even dates back to Shakespeare’s time.

-Have any recommendations for how to soak in the storied holiday spirit in London?
+Have any recommendations for how to soak in the storied holiday spirit on a trip to London?
 Let us know in the comments!